|

 Easter Lily, and lots of information on the potted Lilium

-longiflorum, the Latin name for the Easter Lily.
+longiflorum, the Latin name for the Easter lily.
 You'll

 find easy care and growing instructions to allow you to enjoy